Modification Of Parenting Plan

 Alimony can be modifiable in Florida.
 Google Florida Statute 61.14.
-Most types of alimony are modifiable so long as they were ordered in the initial divorce decree, you must prove that there is unexpected, involuntary, and substantial change in circumstances that effects the former spouse’s ability to pay, or the former spouses need for alimony.
+Most types of alimony are modifiable so long as they were ordered in the initial divorce decree, you must prove that there is an unexpected, involuntary and substantial change in circumstances that affects the former spouse’s ability to pay, or the former spouse’s need for alimony.

-Deborah Cook is skilled at helping families identify the changes that are useful in challenging a previous order for child support, alimony or timeshare.
+I am family law attorney Deborah Cook, and I am skilled at helping families identify the changes that are useful in challenging a previous order for child support, alimony or timeshare.